-Before we go decorate our homes for Halloween, let’s look back to the past.
-It will show us the essence of this day before capitalism commercialized this holiday.
+So much for that, let’s look back to the past and see the essence of this day before capitalism commercialized this holiday.
 Let’s learn and understand the history to find what’s really important in celebrating Halloween.

 Halloween, a History

-Children most likely think that Halloween was about having to dress up to get free candy.
-But Halloween is way more than this consumerist holiday!
+Children most likely think that Halloween is about dressing up to get free candies.
+But, Halloween is way more than this consumerist holiday!

-Halloween is a holiday celebrated each year on October 31.
-In the past, it is known as All Hallows Eve.
+Halloween is a holiday celebrated each year on October 31 and was known before as All Hallows Eve.
 It originated from the ancient Celtic festival of Samhain, when people would light bonfires and wear costumes to ward off ghosts.
-This day marked the end of summer and the harvest and the beginning of the dark, cold winter, a time of year that was often associated with human death.
-Celts believed that on this time, the boundary between the worlds of the living and the dead became blurred.
+This day marked the end of summer and the harvest and is the beginning of the dark, cold winter, and time of year that was often associated with human death.
+Celts believed that at this time, the boundary between the worlds of the living and the dead became blurred.

 When Christianity became a worldwide religion, the Pope changed the Hallow’s Eve celebration to shift to a more religious view.
-The Church created the All Saints’ Day and All Soul’s Day (Nov.
+The Church created All Saints’ Day and All Soul’s Day (Nov.
 1 and 2, respectively) to commemorate all saints and souls of the dead.
-All Souls’ Day was celebrated similarly to Samhain, with big bonfires, parades and dressing up in costumes as saints, angels and devils.
+All Souls’ Day was celebrated similarly to Samhain with big bonfires, parades, and dressing up in costumes as saints, angels, and or devils.
 The All Saints’ Day celebration was also called All-hallows or All-hallowmas (from Middle English Alholowmesse meaning All Saints’ Day).

-Trick or treating began from this tradition wherein people dress up in costumes and go house to house asking for food or money.
+The trick or treat activity began from this tradition wherein people dress up in costumes and go house to house asking for food, candies, or money.
 Despite a long period of time where it was banned, Halloween and trick or treating became a strong tradition amongst people, especially Americans.
-Over time, Halloween evolved into a day of activities like trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes and eating treats.
+As time passed by, Halloween evolved into a day of activities like trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes, and eating treats.
 In fact, Americans spend an estimated $6 billion annually on Halloween.
-This makes Halloween the second largest commercial holiday after Christmas.
+This enabled Halloween to be the second to the largest commercial holiday called Christmas.